Planning and Designing Your Courses

 Some single-user washrooms are only accessible with special security access, such as a staff member or a security escort or gaining access to a special key.
 Note in the syllabus if this is the case for the nearest accessible and gender-neutral washrooms.

-Asking students to request accommodation for bathroom use can force “a Trans student to out themselves to staff” (Center for Gender Advocacy Mapping Project, 2020); therefore, it is preferable to use an open policy for the whole class around late entry/return if accessible and gender-neutral washrooms are not close by and fully accessible to students.
+Asking students to request accommodation for bathroom use can force “a Trans student to out themselves to staff” (Center for Gender Advocacy Mapping Project, 2020 [PDF]); therefore, it is preferable to use an open policy for the whole class around late entry/return if accessible and gender-neutral washrooms are not close by and fully accessible to students.

 Workload Estimator